DavidKorrigan/cybersecurity/README.md

 # cybersecurity
-This repository will contain notes, tricks and commands useful in for cybersecurity.
+This repository will contain notes, tricks and commands useful for cybersecurity.

 Categories:
 - Powershell